Guide to add a Cron Job via SSH

 • $ crontab -u username -e — to modify another user’s crontab file with superuser privileges.

-• $ crontab -u username -l — to list another user’s crontab file with superuser privileges.
+• $ crontab -l — to modify another user’s crontab file with superuser privileges.

 • $ crontab -r — to delete the crontab file(s).